catie-aq/blog-vaniila/_i18n/en/_posts/2023-06-27-Question_answering.md

 ## Metrics

 <p style="text-align:justify;">
-There are a few differences between the metrics in SQuAD 1.0 and SQuAD 2.0. <br>
+There are some differences between the metrics in SQuAD 1.0 and SQuAD 2.0. <br>

-For <a href="https://huggingface.co/spaces/evaluate-metric/squad), ">SQuAD 1.0</a>, the exact match and F1 score are calculated.
-The exact match is based on the strict correspondence of the predicted and correct response characters.
+For <a href="https://huggingface.co/spaces/evaluate-metric/squad">SQuAD 1.0</a>, the exact match and F1 score are calculated.
+The exact match is determined by the strict correspondence of the predicted and correct response characters.
 For correctly predicted answers, the exact match will be 1.
-And even if only one character is different, the exact match will be 0. <br>
+And even if only one character is different, the exact match is set to 0. <br>
-The F1 score is the harmonic mean between precision and recall.
+The F1 score, on the other hand, is the harmonic mean between precision and recall.
 It is calculated for each word in the predicted sequence in relation to the correct answer. <br>
 For <a href="https://huggingface.co/spaces/evaluate-metric/squad_v2">SQuAD 2.0</a>, in addition to calculating the exact-match and F1 score, it is possible to obtain F1 and exact-match details for questions with an answer, as well as F1 and exact-match details for questions without an answer.
 </p>